jtarrio/pascual/manual/chapter2.md

 ## The first program

-Traditionally, when a programmer wants to try out a language, they write a program that prints out the text "Hello world"; let's do exactly that!
+Traditionally, when a programmer wants to try out a language, they write a program that writes out the text "Hello world"; let's do exactly that!

 Type out the following program into a file named `helloworld.pas` (you _could_ copy and paste, but I find that typing out example programs by hand gives me a better feel for the language and helps me learn better:)